Do you fancy the idea of living on a little over £115 per week when you retire?*

 What type of Pension should I have?

-There is no simple answer, as this depends on your employment status e.g. self-employed, employed or director, plus the benefits that are available through your employer’s scheme, if there is one.
+There is no simple answer as this depends on your employment status e.g. self-employed, employed or director, and the benefits that are available through your employer’s scheme, if there is one.

 * Based on the current single person State Pension of 2015 / 2016